I think the

 - synchronization: Enpass doesn’t operate a synchronization service; 1Password syncs vaults through their website.
 They state that vault files are always encrypted by both a password they give you AND a password you use that they never see, so I trust them to transport my data.
 Your credentials are in an ordinary file on your computer or phone, and that file is encrypted by a master password that you need to remember and also store in, say, your safe or a bank deposit box.
 Enpass offers hooks to synchronize this file through services like DropBox, Google Drive, Microsoft OneDrive, or other.
 When you do so, it is just another opaque file.
 Those hosts can’t see inside it.

 BitWarden allows you to run your own management server on a computer you own, and have no interaction with the developers besides installing updates.
 I tried this out, because I’m a huge dork.
 You shouldn’t bother with this.

 If you don’t have a password manager, I strongly recommend one.
 Mom, this means you.

 On to the rest of the page.

 My longest surviving computer is a 2014 MacBook Pro (13”).
 My mom got it for me when I switched majors and it’s been with me ever since.
-I mostly use it as a web browser and a thin terminal connected to a more capable Linux server.
+It’s now a Plex server awaiting final retirement.

-I built my first PC in 2013 (deceased 2017) and my second in 2015 (deceased 2021).
+I built my first PC in 2013 (deceased 2017) and my second in 2015 (limping along as of 2023).
 I intend to rebuild both of them once I have the spare time and money, and the GPU shortage subsides.

 They ran Arch Linux as the primary operating system; in 2019, I reverted back to Windows as the primary and ran the Arch system as a HyperV guest so that I could resume doing Windows-only things like playing video games nicely.
 Maintaining an Arch desktop in working condition for six years was actually fairly easy, other than the initial learning wall and some sporadic hardware failures.
 I enjoyed it a lot.